All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Semaglutide is a GLP-1 receptor agonist.
 It mimics a natural hormone your body produces after eating.
 This hormone signals your brain to feel full, slows stomach emptying, and helps regulate blood sugar.

 For type 2 diabetes, semaglutide's primary clinical benefit is improved glycemic control.
-It stimulates insulin secretion when blood sugar is elevated and suppresses glucagon release.
+It stimulates insulin secretion when blood sugar is improved and suppresses glucagon release.
 Clinical trials showed significant reductions in HbA1c (a measure of average blood sugar over 2-3 months).
 Weight loss occurs as a secondary benefit.

 For weight management, the same mechanisms are at play, but the treatment goal shifts.
 The primary endpoint becomes percentage of body weight lost.
 Appetite reduction and decreased food noise are the driving factors.
 Blood sugar improvements still happen, but they're considered a bonus rather than the main objective.